 FMU Compliance Checker Free software to check whether an FMI model is compliant to the FMI standard.

-FMUs from other tools In order to test the import of FMI models from other vendors in your tool, a set of test FMUs are provided.
+FMUs from other tools In order to test the import of FMI models from other vendors in your tool, a set of test FMUs is provided.